 top of page

-CIRCESQUE, 2019 | Artist Statement
+Circesque, 2019 | Artist Statement

 «Circesque», explores the untold lives of circus folk.
 Stripped of the tired clichés of circus life, these mise-en-scène portraits reveal the human behind the archetype.
 The images betray the protagonists’ innermost feelings as they mount the platform, put themselves on the line, and take the risk: all under the watchful eye of their audience.